Tuesday, December 23, 2025

 Rationalising and Pontificating?

-Bible lecture by way of quoting bible verse ?
+Bible lecture by way of quoting bible verses?

 Or maybe simple company, care and prayer?